Seitenbau/Sonferenz/README.md

 # Sonferenz

-A simple web based tool for management conferences.
+A simple web based tool for management of conferences.
-The tool support submit and voting talks.
+The tool supports proposal of talks and voting for talks.

-Working in progress, more details about this project coming soon.
+Work is in progress, more details about this project are coming soon.

 ## Project Plan